-As July 26, the world has documented 19,188 cases of monkeypox, with 3,591 cases in the US alone, making the US the country with the most known infections amid the global outbreak.
-The WHO has declared monkeypox a public health emergency.
-Although this disease has been known for years, certain features suggest that we are facing a unique outbreak of monkeypox with the potential for worldwide spreading.
+As of July 26, the world has documented 19,188 cases of mpox (formerly called monkeypox), with 3,591 cases in the U.S. alone, making the U.S. the country with the most known infections amid the global outbreak.
+The World Health Organization (WHO) has declared mpox a public health emergency.
+Although this disease has been known for years, certain features suggest that we are facing a unique outbreak of mpox with the potential for worldwide spreading.

-In this special podcast edition of Editors in Conversation we will discuss the diagnosis and treatment of monkeypox with experts in the field who have dealt with significant number of cases in the US.
+In this special podcast edition of Editors in Conversation, we will discuss the diagnosis and treatment of mpox with experts in the field who have dealt with a significant number of cases in the U.S.

-- The approach for the diagnosis of monkeypox
+- The approach for the diagnosis of mpox.

-- The treatment approaches and prevention tools for monkeypox
+- The treatment approaches and prevention tools for mpox.

 This episode is brought to you by Journal of Clinical Microbiology and Antimicrobial Agents and Chemotherapy journals.